Bryan B. Battaglia: Military career

-In June 1986, Battaglia returned to Company K, 3rd Battalion, 6th Marines, as a platoon sergeant, completing various Landing Force 6th Fleet and Unit Deployments and in October 1987, attended the Senior Non-commissioned Officer Career Course, served as the Regimental Career Planner for the 2d Marine Regiment.
+In June 1986, Battaglia returned to Company K, 3rd Battalion, 6th Marines, as Platoon Sergeant, completing various Landing Force 6th Fleet and Unit Deployments and in October 1987, attended the Senior Non-commissioned Officer Career Course, served as the Regimental Career Planner for the 2d Marine Regiment.

 In January 1990, Battaglia deployed to Norway followed by an August 1990 deployment to Southwest Asia.
-Combat meritoriously promoted to gunnery sergeant on December 2, 1990 and upon return from the Gulf War in April 1991, completed the SNCO Advanced Course, Airborne Parachutist School and assumed duties as company gunnery sergeant.
+Combat meritoriously promoted to Gunnery Sergeant on December 2, 1990 and upon return from the Gulf War in April 1991.
+He then completed the SNCO Advanced Course, Airborne Parachutist School at Ft.
+Benning, while serving as Regimental company gunnery sergeant.
 In March 1993, he transferred to the United Kingdom to the British Royal Marine Exchange Program.
-He graduated 3rd in the Royal Marines Commando Course earning the coveted Green Beret and served with Her Majestys Royal Marines in Lympstone, England.
+He graduated 3rd in his class in the Royal Marines Commando Course earning the coveted Green Beret and served a 2 year assignment at Royal Marines in Lympstone, England.

 In July 1995, Battaglia was transferred to 2d Force Service Support Group for duty with Headquarters Battalion and in October 1996, he deployed with 1st Battalion, 6th Marines to Guantanamo Bay, Cuba in support of Joint Task Force 160.
-Returning during December 1995, he was reassigned as the first sergeant, Marine Expeditionary Unit Service Support Group 26 from April 1996 to July 1998.
+Returning during December 1995, he was reassigned as the First Sergeant, Marine Expeditionary Unit Service Support Group 26 from April 1996 to July 1998 and deployed to Bosnia and Herzegovina supporting Operation Dynamic Response.

-Promoted to sergeant major, Battaglia transferred to 2d Marine Aircraft Wing and was assigned to Marine Aerial Refueler Transport Squadron 252.
-In September 2001, he assumed duties as battalion sergeant major, Weapons Training Battalion, Quantico, Virginia, and further assigned to Marine Barracks, Washington, D.C., from 2002 to 2004.
-He was later ordered to 2nd Marine Division and served as the sergeant major 8th Marines and Regimental Combat Team 8 during Operation Iraqi Freedom from November 2004 to May 2006.
+Promoted to Sergeant Major, Battaglia transferred to 2d Marine Aircraft Wing and was assigned to Marine Aerial Refueler Transport Squadron 252.
+In September 2001, he assumed duties as Battalion Sergeant Major, Weapons Training Battalion, Quantico, Virginia, and the following year was further assigned to Marine Barracks, Washington, D.C. as the Barracks Sergeant Major from 2002 to 2004.
+He was later ordered to 2nd Marine Division and served as the Sergeant Major 8th Marines and Regimental Combat Team 8 during Operation Iraqi Freedom from November 2004 to May 2006.

 On June 9, 2006 Battaglia assumed his duties as Sergeant Major, 2d Marine Division and Multi-National Force West-Iraq, from February 2007 to February 2008.
 During March 2008, he was transferred to Norfolk, Virginia, where he assumed duties as the Command Senior Enlisted Leader, United States Joint Forces Command, from April 2008 to August 2011.
 In this post he served under Generals James Mattis and Ray Odierno.